 These come in the form of tablets, which need to be taken every day.

-HIV is able to develop resistance to a single HIV medicine very easily, but taking a combination of different medicines makes this much less likely.
+HIV can develop resistance to a single HIV medicine very easily, but taking a combination of different medicines makes this much less likely.

 Most people with HIV take a combination of medicines.
-It’s vital these are taken every day as recommended by your doctor.
+These must be taken every day as recommended by your doctor.

 Preventing HIV